ListIndexOutOfRange/JRMPC-PyTorch/README.md

 ## Presentation

-This repos is a PyTorch portage of the JRMPC algorithm.
+This repos is a Numpy and PyTorch portage of the JRMPC algorithm.

 The two reference papers are:
 - [*Georgios D. Evangelidis, D. Kounades-Bastian, R. Horaud, and E.Z Psarakis,